 Also, there is no denying the warm fuzzies are real.
 It’s called dopamine.
 Social media gives you a hit of it every time someone “likes” you, which stimulates the reward systems of the brain providing a temporary state of euphoria.
 But it can never match the value of interpersonal togetherness.
 And the more we rely on external sources to stimulate our “feel-good” chemicals, the more we lose the natural ability to create these mood-boosting neurotransmitters.
 That’s how the cycle of addiction begins and it doesn’t take long before we need more and more of the stuff just to feel normal.

 Which leads me to wonder if we’ve lost sight of the healing power of real-time relationship.
 Where is the incentive to meet in-person when we can get a semblance of our needs met without leaving the comfort of our homes?
 The pandemic amplified this dilemma when meeting others meant a risk of contagion.
 During that critical time, the internet was a lifeline.
 But in the aftermath of the chaos, we have forgotten that life isn’t lived on-line.

 Social Media is Off the Rails

 Tech is not going away and that’s a good thing.
 The medium is life-changing.
-But right now, I can’t shake the feeling that we’re culturally sanctioning addiction.
+Yet, I can’t shake the feeling that we’re culturally sanctioning addiction.
 I’ve never owned a cell phone nor I do want to, yet society is making it hard to function without one.
 The number of things I cannot do are currently small but stacking up.
 The other day I was at a restaurant that didn’t provide paper menus.
-When I told the the waiter I didn’t have a phone, it didn’t go unnoticed that he took a gentle, cleansing breath before telling me the day’s specials.
+When I told the waiter I didn’t have a phone, it didn’t go unnoticed that he took a gentle, cleansing breath before telling me the day’s specials.
 I get it.
 My stance is exacerbating to 99% of the population.

 I’m a child of the 70’s, which makes me a Gen X-er.
 We’re the bridge generation.
 We’ve embraced technology, but it will always be our second language.
-After all, it wasn’t that long ago I was waiting for AOL to dial up and being glad for it.
+I remember waiting endless for AOL to dial up and being glad for it.
 It’s mind-blowing how quickly it all changed.
 We truly live in a different world.